Kralja Tomislava 7

 Classic Dubrovnik Highlights

 Some experiences in Dubrovnik are simply iconic — the kind of places that appear in almost every travel guide for a reason.
+The City Walls, Old Town, Lokrum Island, and Mount Srđ are the classic highlights most first-time visitors should include, especially if you only have a few days in the city.

 Even locals who have lived here their entire lives still pause sometimes to appreciate just how special the setting is.
 When your daily walk includes medieval walls, the Adriatic Sea, and sunsets over terracotta rooftops, it’s hard not to.